-[20:51] He says, Everyone who goes on ahead or everyone who runs ahead and does not abide does not remain in the teaching of Christ does not have God.
+He says, everyone who goes on ahead or who runs ahead and does not abide does not remain in the teaching of Christ, does not have God.

-Whoever abides, whoever remains in the teaching has both the Father and the Son.
+[19:15] Whoever abides, whoever remains in the teaching has both the Father and the Son.
 Everyone who goes ahead.
-The deceivers usually think that they have found a new truth or a deeper insight or a way of seeing things that previous generations weren't able to see.
+The deceivers, the deceivers usually think they have found a new truth or a deeper insight or a new way of seeing things that previous generations weren't able to see.

 Something that is much more relevant to life today.
-They speak about going on to maturity, about leaving behind outdated ways of thinking.
-They don't sing, Tell me the old, old story, the old, old story of Jesus and his love.

-No, instead, they sing, Tell me the new, new story.
+They speak about going on to maturity.
+About leaving behind outdated ways of thinking.

+You'll never hear them say, tell me the old, old story.
+Tell me the old, old story of Jesus and his love.
+No. Their song is, tell me the new, new story.
 They have gone on ahead to new ways of thinking.

-Well, when we hear that sort of talk, just as John heard it back in the day, then the words of John need to echo in our minds.
+But when we hear that sort of talk, just as John heard it back in the day, then the words of John need to echo in our minds.
 Anyone like this does not have God.

-Far from going on ahead, they have actually lost everything, falling far behind.
+Far from going on ahead, they have actually lost everything.
+Falling far behind.
+But those who steadily and faithfully abide, who remain in the teaching and the truth, have both the Father and the Son.

-But those who steadily and faithfully abide, who remain in the teaching, in the truth, has both the Father and the Son.
-Verse 9.
-By sticking to the truth through thick and thin, in season and out of season, the church enjoys the very highest and the deepest that the spiritual world has to offer.
+[20:32] Verse 9.
+By sticking to the truth through thick and thin, in season and out of season, the church enjoys the very highest and deepest the spiritual world has to offer.

 The intimate fellowship of God the Father and God the Son.
-If we really want to run, to go ahead, then we must patiently continue in what was given long ago in the Scriptures.
+If we really want to run to go ahead, then we must patiently continue in what was given long ago in the Scriptures.

-The faith once delivered to the saints, the truth.
+The faith once delivered to the saints.
+The truth.
+The gospel.
 Well, in verse 10 and 11, John tells us how to protect the church family from the deceivers who reject this ancient and liberating truth.